 — Touma Kamijou, A Certain Magical Index

-- In many games or settings, they'll be Jack-of-All-Stats; a well-balanced fighter with decent power and speed, and sometimes some ability at magic.
+- In many games or settings, they'll be a Jack-of-All-Stats; a well-balanced fighter with decent power and speed, and sometimes some ability at magic.

 - Most of the time, they'll use a sword or sword-like weapon as their weapon of choice, even in science-fiction settings where this makes less sense than a gun.

 - In a fight, they will ALWAYS win (say 99.99% chance).
 Even if they lose, bet your life on it that they will win the Heroic Rematch.

 - They will usually wear either red or blue (sometimes both), and if they've got a theme or powers, expect them to be fire-based.
 Electricity and light/holy are also common Elemental Powers for the hero.

 - The Marvel Universe has not one, but two characters who fulfill the trope: